 300: Rise of an Empire (R for sexuality, nudity, profanity, and pervasive violence).
 A sequel, set in 480 B.C., finds triumphant King Xerxes (Rodrigo Santoro) now leading the Persian army against forces led by Greek General Themistocles (Sullivan Stapleton) in an epic naval showdown over Athens.
 With Eva Green, Lena Headey, and Hans Matheson.

 The Grand Budapest Hotel (R for profanity, sexuality, and violence).
-Droll drama, directed by Wes Anderson, chronicling an accommodating concierge’s (Ralph Fiennes) exploits at a legendary European hotel during its heyday in the 1930s prior to the outbreak of World War II.
+Comedy, directed by Wes Anderson, chronicling an accommodating concierge’s (Ralph Fiennes) exploits at a legendary European hotel during its heyday in the 30s prior to the outbreak of World War II.
 Cast includes Owen Wilson, F. Murray Abraham, Jude Law, Bill Murray, Willem Dafoe, Tilda Swinton, Edward Norton, Tom Wilkinson, Harvey Keitel, Adrien Brody, Jason Schwartzman, and Jeff Goldblum.
 In English and French with subtitles.